Sheet Metal Welding

 What is sheet metal welding?

-Welding is a common manufacturing process whereby metals are fused together using extremely high temperatures.
+Sheet metal welding is a common manufacturing process whereby metals are fused together using extremely high temperatures.
 During cooling, the joints harden creating permanent structures.

 When welding with sheet metal, the exact process will vary according to the type of metal you are using and its intended purpose.
 At Alroys, we use two common welding techniques called TIG welding and MIG welding.